Devon Levi: Draft and college

-Professional
+Professional career

-Buffalo Sabres
+Six days after his college career ended, Levi signed his entry-level contract with the Buffalo Sabres.
+Levi joined a crowded goaltender room, joining Ukko-Pekka Luukkonen, Craig Anderson, and Eric Comrie on the NHL roster.
+Levi made his Sabres debut on March 31, in an overtime win against the New York Rangers.
+Levi would play 7 of the Sabres' final 9 games, amassing 5 wins.

-Having concluded his sophomore season with the Huskies, Levi ended his collegiate career by signing a three-year, entry-level contract with the Buffalo Sabres on March 17, 2023.
+Levi began the 2023–24 season on the Sabres NHL roster with Luukkonen and Comrie.
+Levi started the first 4 games for the Sabres, going 1-3-0 with a 3.26 GAA and a .892 save percentage, before suffering a lower body injury and missing over two weeks.
+Levi performed well in his first two games after the injury, but struggled in a game against the Boston Bruins, allowing 5 goals in 18 shots before being pulled.
+Levi would play one more game and won against the Washington Capitals, but with Luukkonen and Comrie both playing well, Levi was reassigned the Rochester Americans in order to get him more games.
+After two games with the Americans, Levi was recalled due to Luukkonen suffering an illness.
+However, upon Luukkonen's return, he emerged as the Sabres clear top goaltender, and Levi was loaned to Rochester again in order to allow him to play more games.
+Levi was recalled again ahead of the Sabres west coast road trip, and played in one game before being loaned to Rochester after the trip.
+Levi would remain with the Americans throughout the month of February, and scored his first professional point on March 1, with an assist on Aleksandr Kisakov's game-winning goal.

 International play

 Levi first attracted the attention of Hockey Canada through his stellar performance at the 2019 World Junior A Challenge, an under-20 tournament.
 He stopped 77 of 80 shots, led Canada East to a silver medal, and was named tournament MVP.

 He gained more widespread recognition during the 2021 World Junior Ice Hockey Championships due to his outstanding play for the Canada men's national junior ice hockey team, helping them win the silver medal.
 Levi ended the tournament with a .964 SV% (topping the all-time record established by Carey Price in 2007) and a 0.75 GAA, both being the best in the tournament.
 He became the second goaltender ever to record three shutouts in the tournament.
 He was named the Best Goaltender of the tournament by the IIHF Directorate, and named to the tournament All-Star Team.
 After the World Juniors, Levi revealed that he had played the entire tournament with a fractured rib, after sustaining the injury against the German team in the opening game.

 He was named to Team Canada in the 2022 Winter Olympics.
 Levi did not feature in any games in the 2022 Olympics, as Canada chose to play Matt Tomkins and Edward Pasquale.